fredericpoupet/scr-deb-preseed.sh/README.md

 - alias r="sudo reboot"
 - alias v="sudo vim.tiny"

-### Dark theme
+### Graphic environment

-The "Adwaita-dark" dark theme is applied to the root session and to those of the listed users.
+The "Adwaita-dark" dark theme is applied to the root session and those of listed users.

+A maximized terminal window is automatically executed on login.

 ### Scripts